Data Model

 EvalTestCase

-A test case ready for evaluation (combines example with actual output).
+A test case ready for evaluation.
+It combines an example with the actual output.

 | Attribute | Type | Required | Description |